 You are ready to scale up

-Swabian Instruments’ Time Tagger Ultra Series enables you to synchronize up to 8 units, each with 18 channels, to process signals from up to 144 single photon detectors.
-Hardware based conditional filter allow to reduce data-rates by capturing only the detection events relevant to your measurement.
+Swabian Instruments’ Time Tagger Ultra Series enables you to synchronize up to 8 units, each with 18 channels, to process signals from up to 144 single-photon detectors.
+Hardware-based conditional filter allows reducing data-rates by capturing only the detection events relevant to your measurement.
 Features provided by the Time Taggers’ software engine, include flexible delay tuning on each channel independently so that the sync signal and all detected events can be properly time adjusted for coincidence measurement.

 Automate your work – benefit from powerful native libraries in Matlab, Labview, Python, C#, C/C++

 Swabian Instruments’ programming libraries enable you to acquire data and perform analysis in your favorite programming language.
 Complex, multi-fold coincidence measurements can be performed on-the-fly and with ease using built-in virtual channels.
-When required, the software engine allows to store every detected event for data archival purpose or for offline processing.
+When required, the software engine allows storing every detected event for data archival purpose or offline processing.